 The rosters fluctuate between 14-17 players each year with nine playing in each varsity match.
 Throughout the season, all players generally have an opportunity to compete in the top nine.

 Brown hosts its matches in the Kate Brodsky Squash Pavilion, the site of numerous national and international tournaments, including the Rolex U.S. Open in 1994 and 1995.
 Located in the Pizzitola Sports center, the facility houses five air conditioned, state-of-the-art glass-backed international softball squash courts, complete with seating for 300 spectators.
-In addition, there are six brand new international courts in the Smith Swim Center.
-The teams also use the 4,000 square foot weight training facility, which is supervised by two strength and conditioning specialists.
+The teams also utilize the David J. Zucconi ’55 Varsity Strength and Conditioning Center, a nearly 10,000-square-foot facility for varsity athletes and teams.

 The teams utilize the indoor track at the Olney Margolies Athletic Center, which is adjacent to the Pizzitola Sports Center.
 All of these facilities combined give the squash program the best possible support facilities for training, conditioning and competition.